-There are no service charges payable to Irish Life other than those set out in this booklet.
+There are no charges payable to Irish Life other than those set out in this booklet and as shown in your plan schedule.

 C. Information about the insurer/ insurance intermediary/sales employee

 Insurer

 This plan is provided by Irish Life Assurance plc, a company authorised in Ireland.
 Irish Life Assurance plc is regulated by the Central Bank of Ireland.
 You can contact us at our head office: Irish Life Centre, Lower Abbey Street, Dublin 1, Ireland, by telephone at 01 704 1010 or by email at customerservice@irishlife.ie.